-Following months of frenetic campaigning in 1992/1993 to try to stop a motorway being built through Twyford Down in Hampshire - in an Area of Outstanding Natural Beauty close to where she grew up - she co-founded Road Alert! then worked for a decade as a campaigner with organisations including ALARM UK, Transport 2000 (now the Campaign for Better Transport) and the World Development Movement.
-In 1995 she was awarded the Goldman Environmental Prize for Europe, on behalf of the UK anti-roads movement.
+Following months of frenetic campaigning in 1992/1993 to try to stop a motorway being built through Twyford Down near Winchester in Hampshire - in an Area of Outstanding Natural Beauty close to where she grew up - she co-founded Road Alert! then worked for a decade as a campaigner with organisations including ALARM UK (the National Alliance Against Road-building), Transport 2000 (now the Campaign for Better Transport) and the World Development Movement.
+In 1995 she was awarded the Goldman Environmental Prize for Europe, on behalf of the UK anti-roads movement, for her efforts towards land conservation.

 After initially studying Geology and Geophysics, she gained a BA in English from Leeds University.
 She holds a University of Cambridge Diploma in English Language Teaching to Adults (DELTA), and a Masters in English (Creative Writing), with Distinction, from Queen’s University Belfast.
 In 2021 she completed a PhD in English (Creative Writing) at Queen’s, focusing on ecopoetry and ecocriticism.
 Professor Moyra Haslett supervised the critical component; Professor Sinéad Morrissey then Professor Ciaran Carson supervised the creative component.